Section 1 - General information

 - In Northamptonshire Voi e-scooters can travel at a maximum speed of 12.4 mph, and in many areas will travel at 5 mph.

-- Voi have the ability to implement slow-speed zones in selected areas, where the e-scooters automatically slow down to walking pace.
+- Voi can implement slow-speed zones in selected areas, where the e-scooters automatically slow down to walking pace.

 - It is also important to differentiate between private and shared e-scooters.
 Private ones often reach much higher speeds, even though their use is not currently permitted.